-Southwestern Native American jewelry is a term for any Native jewelry from the American Southwest, a specific region covering the following states:
+Southwestern Native American jewelry refers to Native jewelry from the American Southwest, which encompasses the following states:

 - Arizona